jpype-project/jpype/doc/quickguide.rst

 The hardest thing about using JPype is getting the jars loaded into the JVM.
 Java is curiously unfriendly about reporting problems when it is unable to find a jar.
-Instead, it will be reported as an ``ImportError`` in python.
+Instead, it will be reported as an ``ImportError`` in Python.
 These patterns will help debug problems regarding jar loading.

-Once the JVM is started Java packages that are within a top level domain (TLD) are exposed as python modules allowing Java to be treated as part of python.
+Once the JVM is started Java packages that are within a top level domain (TLD) are exposed as Python modules allowing Java to be treated as part of Python.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+